LucaFontanot/ZKM-Gradle/README.md

-    inputJar = "${project.buildDir}/libs/${project.name}-${project.version}-all.jar" // Path to the input jar file outputJar = "${project.buildDir}/libs/${project.name}-${project.version}-obf.jar" // Path to the output jar file obfuscatePackages = ["com.app.example"] // List of packages to obfuscate, this will be applied as a filter in the open statement collectAllClasspath = false
+    inputJar = "${project.buildDir}/libs/${project.name}-${project.version}-all.jar" // Path to the input jar file outputJar = "${project.buildDir}/libs/${project.name}-${project.version}-obf.jar" // Path to the output jar file obfuscatePackages = ["com.app.example"] // List of packages to obfuscate, this will be applied as a filter in the open statement obfuscatePackagesExclude = ["com.app.example.exclude"] // List of packages to exclude from the obfuscation collectAllClasspath = false
     version = 23 //your licensed ZKM major version
     //ZKM exclusions configuration